How to Build a Website

 Helps deliver your content to visitors faster.
 Can be installed through your control panel at Krystal.uk.

 Site Kit by Google

 Analyse your website traffic, get pagespeed insights and connect your google search console, all from your wordpress dashboard.
 This one is not essential, it just saves time being able to see the data in one place rather than 2 or 3.

 If you’re not with Krystal you may need your own backup solution, and this is the go-to plugin.
 Krystal run their own automated backups on your site.

 All the plugins are widely used and supported with easy to use settings and their own documentation.
 They’re also free!

 - Having set up any custom WordPress settings and installed the plugins above you are ready to get designing using the Elementor plugin.
 All the “How to” guides on Elementor’s website are the best resource for learning how to use their plugin.

-All the documentation and support forums, if you need them, for the plugins and WordPress are linked to above, far better you learn from the developers themselves than I try to rehash it.
+All the documentation and support forums, if you need them, for the plugins and WordPress are linked to above, far better you learn from regularly updated official how to guides and support from the developers themselves rather than I rehash it here.

 I am working on making this guide more comprehensive, breaking the steps down from initial concept and keyword research to launch and promotion.
 In the meantime you can request support at the bottom of this page if you are struggling.